On the renormalization of contact interactions for the configuration-interaction method in two dimensions: The two-body problem treated in relative coordinates

-The non-trivial part of $H_2$, $H_{\text{rel}}$, pertains to the relative motion, while the center-of-mass eigenstates of $H_{\text{com}}$ are simply Fock-Darwin orbitals in the $\bm{R}$ coordinate.
-The former may be solved by expanding the relative-motion wave function on a basis of Fock-Darwin orbitals~\cite{ReimannRMP}:

-Here the $\varphi_{nm}(\bm{r})$'s are the eigenstates of $H_{\text{rel}}$ when $g=0$, and $N_b$ is the number of orbitals employed in the diagonalization.
-Moreover, if the relative-motion angular momentum is even (odd), the solution equally holds for spinless bosons and fermions with total spin zero (one).
-Here we investigate the lowest-energy singlet states of either two spinless bosons or two fermions of opposite spin 1/2.
-The eigenvalue problem consists in the diagonalization of the matrix
+where $g$ is the coupling constant in units of $(\hbar \omega _0) \ell _0^2 $.
+While the center-of-mass eigenstates of $H_{{\rm com}}$ are simply (2D) harmonic oscillator orbitals in the $\bm{R}$ coordinate with trivial integer energies $E_{{\rm com}}$, the non-trivial part of the two-body Hamiltonian, $H_{{\rm rel}}$, pertains to the relative motion.
+If the relative-motion angular momentum $M_{{\rm rel}}$ is even (odd), the solution equally holds for spinless bosons and spinful fermions with total spin zero (one).
+Here we investigate the low-lying singlet states of either two spinless bosons or two fermions of opposite spin 1/2.